opencaching/okapi/README.md

 ## Requirements ##

-  * PHP 5.6
+  * Recent version of PHP.
   * A working Opencaching site.

 ## Installation / Update Instructions ##

-An OKAPI installation is bundled with both active Opencaching code distributions, namely the OCDE code branch (that you can obtain from the [OCDE repository](https://github.com/OpencachingDeutschland/oc-server3/tree/stable)) and the OCPL code branch (available in the
+OKAPI installations are bundled with both active Opencaching code distributions, namely the OCDE code branch (that you can obtain from the [OCDE repository](https://github.com/OpencachingDeutschland/oc-server3/tree/stable)) and the OCPL code branch (available in the
 [OCPL repository](https://github.com/opencaching/opencaching-pl)).
-The OCDE installation will fetch current OKAPI code via Composer, while it is directly included in the OCPL distribution.
+The OCDE installation will fetch current OKAPI code via Composer.
+The OCPL installation includes a direct copy of OKAPI code.

 After setting up the OC installation, take these steps to enable OKAPI: